Roller Boogie: Box office

 Roller Boogie was promoted with a lengthy trailer in the autumn of 1979, before premiering at the United Artists theater in Warner Center on December 19.
 The film was released in 500 theaters by United Artists on December 21.
 Though initial ticket sales were not as high as the film's producers anticipated, it went on to gross a total of $13.2 million at the box office, proving popular with teen audiences.
-Initially, Compass International Pictures planned on a sequel (to be set in Mexico—Acapulco Roller Boogie), but probably due to the end of the disco fad, the idea was scrapped.
+Initially, Compass International Pictures planned on a sequel (to be set in Mexico—Acapulco Roller Boogie), but probably due to the end of the disco era, the idea was scrapped.

 Critical response

 Writing for the Santa Cruz Sentinel, critic Greg Beebe called the film a "travesty" and deemed it an exploitation film capitalizing on the trend of roller boogie disco culture.
 Janet Maslin of The New York Times felt it was thematically shallow, deeming it "the dopiest movie of the year".

 Roger Ebert awarded the film one-and-a-half out of four stars, likening it to the beach party-themed films produced by American International Pictures: "There is a sense in which Roller Boogie comes as a refreshing surprise: I didn't think it was still possible, in the dog-eared final days of the 1970s, to have this silly, innocent, lame-brained and naive movie.
 I'd always thought that when Annette Funicello and Frankie Avalon grew up, that was it".

 The film is listed in the Golden Raspberry Awards founder John J. B. Wilson book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.

+On review aggregator Rotten Tomatoes, the film has a 0% rating based on 7 critical reviews.

 Home media

 Roller Boogie was released on DVD by MGM Home Entertainment on August 24, 2004, as a Region 1 widescreen DVD.

 Roller Boogie was released on Blu-ray for the first time by Olive Films on July 7, 2015.

-Roller Boogie will be released on DVD & Blu-ray on June 03, 2025 by Sandpiper Pictures.
+Roller Boogie will be released on DVD & Blu-ray on June 3, 2025 by Sandpiper Pictures.